 US E-2 Treaty Investor Visa and E-1 Treaty Trader visas overview

-Nationals (individuals or companies) of countries with such Treaties with the United States can obtain visas to work in the USA in order to develop and direct their investment in and/or trade with the USA.
-Such visas are called E-2 and E-1 visas.
+Nationals of countries with such Treaties with the United States together with their employees can obtain visas to work in the USA in order to develop and direct their investment in and/or trade with the USA under the E-2 and E-1 visa schemes.
 There is also the E-3 visa which is meant for professional level Australians who have a job offer in the US:

 E-1 Treaty Trader For businesses and individuals engaged in substantial international trade between the US and the treaty investor country.
-The volume of trade must be sufficient to justify the trader or his/her employee being in the United States to manage the trade, and must constitute the majority of the trader's international trade.
+The volume of trade must be sufficient to provide employment for a number of people in the United States and must constitute the majority of the trader's international trade.

 E-2 Treaty Investor For those who have made a significant investment in a US business in which the investor has at least a 50% ownership.
-The investment must be sufficient to justify the investor or his/her employees being in the United States, and must be in an active US business - not simply in stocks or property.
+The investment must be sufficient to provide employment for a number of people in the United States, and must be in an active US business.

 E-3 Certain Specialty Occupation Professionals from Australia For Australian nationals to come to the US to engage in a specialty occupation role.
-Applicants for this visa must have a bachelor's degree or higher, and the job applied for must require this qualification to be considered a specialty occupation.
+Applicants for this visa must have a bachelor's degree (or equivalent) or higher, and the job must be in a specialty occupation.

 Further information, help, and advice